AFreeChameleon/multask/README.md

 * Add watch support to other OSes
 * Make runtime not show hours or minutes if they don't exist
 * Have proper process clean up
-* Move from threads to async
+* Move from threads to async - will change a lot
-* Move starttime to u64 instead of u32

 # Mult